learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 ## Learning Goals

-- Use terminal operations that return an int: count, max, min,
-- Use terminal operations that return a boolean: allMatch, anyMatch, noneMatch
-- Use terminal operations that work with a consumer: forEach
+- Use methods that perform a terminal operation on a `Stream` object.
-- Use terminal operations that return an array: toArray

 ## Introduction